 What are people using it for?

-- Testing Webhooks without needing an internet-facing Web server
+- Receive Webhooks without needing an internet-facing Web server

 - Transforming Webhooks into other formats, and re-sending them to different systems